CNA Exam and Certification Alabama

 Late arrival could jeopardize your admission to the exam.
 It is necessary that you arrive 30 minutes before the exam starts for check-in and instructions.

 Dress appropriately or you will not be admitted to the exam.
-Scrubs, facility uniform, and flat, non-skid shoes are examples of appropriate wear.
+Scrubs, facility uniform, and flat, non-skid shoes are recommended.

 Receiving Your Scores